 As for climbing experience, this one is a big round ZERO.
 Unless people are summiting different peaks like Ama Dablam, Island Peak, or obviously Mount Everest itself.
 Trekking to Everest Base Camp is a walk and we never had to climb at any point

-As we were staying in Nepal for over a month before our trek, we followed our friend’s advice, who happens to be a Sherpa and has connections on a shop owned by a Sherpa family.
+Also, as we stayed in Nepal for over a month before our trek, we followed our friend’s advice, who happens to be a Sherpa and has connections on a shop owned by a Sherpa family.
 The owner has been to Everest Base Camp hundreds of times as a Guide and has been as far as Camp 4, the last camp side before the Summit of Mount Everest.
 The shop is called Ama Dablum Trek Shop, located in Jyatha (North side of Thamel, next to Hotel White Rose).
-They might not have the variety of clothes and colours found in Thamel, but the quality is superb, the prices are reasonable and that is why we are recommending them.

 Other recommendation would be KEEP’s office (Kathmandu Environment Education Project), the Manager is very helpful and is happy to answer any questions that you may have regarding Everest Base Camp, all free of charge!
-They also sell some second-hand maps, trekking poles, water bottles.
-Way cheaper than the shops in Thamel.
+They also sell some second-hand maps, trekking poles, water bottles (non filtered).

 How to get to Lukla